WillianAgostini/WillianAgostini/README.md

 ## 📫 How to reach me

-You can reach me on [LinkedIn](https://www.linkedin.com/in/agostini-willian) or drop me an email at willian.agostini@gmail.com.
+You can reach me on [LinkedIn](https://www.linkedin.com/in/agostini-willian).
 I'll try my best to respond as soon as possible!

 ## 🚧 Currently working on...